TorbenMerrald/camel-glite/README.md

 **consumeForever(String endpoint, long wait, Closure closure)** - same as above, but you can set the period for the interruption check

+**consumeNoWait(String endpoint, Closure closure)** - consumes a message only if it is immediately available

+**consumeWait(String endpoint, long wait, Closure closure)** - consumes a message only if it is available within the specified time limit.

+**consumeTillDone(String endpoint, long wait = 5000L, Closure closure)** - keeps on consuming messages until no messages are available within the given time limit.
+Especially useful for message buses

 **addRoutes(RouteBuilder routeBuilder)** - add routes to the underlying camel context

 **addRoutes(Closure closure)** - add routes to the underlying camel context using a closure.
 A `gdsl` exists to assist in